 That’s not true.

-In Florida, Miranda rights only apply in specific situations, and many arrests involve questioning without any Miranda warning at all.
-Understanding when Miranda applies — and when it doesn’t — is critical to protecting your case.
+In Florida, Miranda warnings are required only in specific situations.
+Many arrests involve questioning without any Miranda warning at all.
+Understanding when Miranda applies — and when it doesn’t — can dramatically affect whether your statements are admissible in court.

-Here’s how Miranda works under Florida law, when statements can be suppressed, and why invoking your rights early matters.
+Here’s how Miranda works under Florida law, when statements may be excluded, and why invoking your rights clearly matters.

 🧠 What Are Miranda Rights?